New hockey team coming to Baton Rouge starting in the fall after Zydeco departure

 Management of the team has already begun establishing infrastructure for the new season that starts in October, with a booster club, social media and season ticket sales in various stages of development.

-Among the supporters of the new hockey team in Baton Rouge that attended the announcement was Mayor-President Sid Edwards, who called it a great day for Baton Rouge.
+Mayor-President Sid Edwards was among the supporters of the new hockey team, calling the announcement a great day for Baton Rouge.

 "No one is more excited than me.
 I am a ball coach," Edwards said.
 "I am super excited about this opportunity for Baton Rouge.
 I just love sports."

-Edwards expressed hope that the team can help Baton Rouge recover from a year of uncertainty in the sports world with rough seasons and staffing shakeups at LSU and Southern University's football programs.
+Edwards expressed hope that the team can help Baton Rouge sports fans recover from a year of uncertainty following rough seasons and staffing shakeups at LSU and Southern University's football programs.

 "In Baton Rouge, people just latch on when you have a winner," Edwards said.